 As he crossed the flagstones to a revolving door, he watched himself in the mirrored wall.
 “You look fine,” he told himself.
 “Relax.”

-He crossed the atrium, footfalls echoing, and when he reached the counter he saw her properly for the first time.
+He crossed the atrium, footfalls echoing, and when he reached the counter, he saw her clearly for the first time.
 She was slender in a black oriental jacket with soft buttons, high at the neck, with dark-rimmed glasses and dark hair in a French braid.
 She remained motionless, looking at him with her chin raised, comfortable in herself.
 He became aware of a beating in his temple.

 On her jacket, to the left of center, was a small nameplate that read, “A. Bentley.”
 He wondered what the A stood for.
 Anna?
 Abby?
 Alex?